tinyspeck/hammock/README.md

 ## Adding integrations

-To create your own intergrations [read the service docs](docs/services.md).
+To create your own integrations [read the service docs](docs/services.md).

 You can also check the [full service reference documentation](services_ref.md).

 ## Roadmap

-This version of Hammock is pretty barebones, designed to support simple webhook-to-slack style integrations first.
+This version of Hammock is pretty barebones, designed to support simple webhook-to-Slack style integrations first.
 To better support this, we'll be adding a replay-debugger for capturing incoming webhooks and being able to replay them in a read-only mode while developing.